isomerpages/govtech-stp/pages/contactus.md

 ### 1) Latest Travel Notices and Answers to Top FAQ

-If you have already applied for entry into Singapore under any of the following lanes, you should check your application status using the links below.
+<p style="line-height:1.35;"> If you have already applied for entry into Singapore under any of the following lanes, you should check your application status using the links below.</p>

 <table>
 <thead>